Donna’s Live Sourdough Culture

 Free Shipping over $39!*

-This sourdough starter culture is my personal starter I’ve used for 15 years.
-It was originally a Russian culture that I blended with a Finland culture.
+This sourdough starter culture is my personal starter I’ve used for almost two decades.
+It was originally a Russian culture that I blended with a Finnish culture.
 After I had it for a while, it adapted to my home in Missouri and now California.
 It has a lot of diverse strains.
-It does this by capturing wild yeast from the air, and your culture will do the same and be unique to you and your home.
-I have been using this particular culture for over 15 years and love it.
-After a few attempts to make my own sourdough culture from scratch, I found it too sour and didn’t rise very well.
-A sourdough culture that has been aged over years has a mellow flavor, and it really makes a difference to have a strong, long aged starter when making sourdough bread.
+It does this by capturing wild yeasts from the air.
+Your culture will do the same and be unique to you and your home.
+I have been using this particular culture for many years and love it.
+After a few attempts to make my own sourdough culture from scratch, I found it too sour and it didn’t rise very well.
+A sourdough culture that has been aged over the years has a mellow slightly tart flavor, and it really makes a difference to have a strong, long-aged starter when making sourdough bread.